-Every Amerisleep mattress is engineered for optimum comfort and support no matter your sleeping position.
-Side, back, and stomach sleepers alike can wake up rested and energized thanks to the responsive Bio-Pur®, a breathable, soft layer made to cushion all your pressure points.
+We engineer our mattresses to offer superior comfort and support.
+Side, back, and stomach sleepers alike can wake up rested and energized thanks to innovative Bio-Pur®, a breathable, soft layer made to cushion all your pressure points.
 The other layers work together to give you the healthiest sleep possible.

 We all approach mattress shopping with an idea of what we’d like to spend.
 Before you shop, it helps to have reasonable expectations and understand how much quality your dollar can (and cannot) buy.

 First, let’s get this out of the way: you don’t have to spend thousands of dollars on a high-quality mattress.
-Beds that cost upwards of $3,000 may be marketed as the peak of luxury, but that’s typically all the high price tag really signifies—a marketing technique.
+Beds that cost upwards of $3,000 may be marketed as the peak of luxury, but that’s typically all the high price tag really signifies.

-With that said, there are some added mattress features you may need that drive up the cost of a basic model.
-For instance, if you’re looking for a gel memory foam mattress or added lower back support, these added materials tend to bump up the cost a little bit.
+With that said, there are some added mattress features you may need to raise the price of a basic model.
+For instance, if you’re looking for a bed with cooling technologies or added lower back support, these added materials tend to bump up the cost a little bit.